Mobel Yummies Restaurant

 The high-res mockups made in Figma will be available for you to view at the end of this page.
 Ready?
 Let’s get started!

-From concept to reality: My design process
+From concept to reality: Understanding users’ need

 From the beginning of this undertaking, my main aim was to create a visually appealing app that would connect with a variety of audiences through user-centered research while promoting the company's branding.
 I achieved this by conducting thorough investigations, carrying out extensive research and analyzing data to gain insights into what worked well and what needed improvement.
 Throughout this journey, I had the opportunity to refine my initial assumptions and incorporate valuable feedback.